IoT Based Contactless Body Temperature Monitoring using Raspberry Pi with Camera and Email Alert

 IoT Based Contactless Body Temperature Monitoring using Raspberry Pi

-Since the corona outbreak, it has become very difficult to identify those who are affected by the virus or not.
+Since the coronavirus outbreak, building a contactless body temperature monitoring system has become essential for identifying those affected by the virus.
 To solve this issue, temperature devices are often used to measure body temperature.
-These devices have non-contact IR temperature sensors which can measure the body temperature without any physical contact.
+These devices have non-contact IR temperature sensors that can measure the body temperature without any physical contact.

-There are many temperature guns available in the market, but none of them gives any alert or email notification to higher authorities to take appropriate actions when the temperature exceeds a particular limit.
+There are many temperature guns available in the market, but none of them give any alert or email notification to higher authorities to take appropriate action when the temperature exceeds a particular limit.
 In this project, we will interface an IR temperature sensor and send the email alerts with the image of the person if the temperature of any particular person exceeds the set value.

-In today’s world, the Internet of Things is revolutionizing our life by developing a number of systems which can be monitored and controlled remotely.
+In today’s world, the Internet of Things is revolutionizing our lives by developing several systems that can be monitored and controlled remotely.
 In this project, we will leverage the power of IoT and we will build a Temperature Monitoring device with Email alerts using Raspberry Pi, MLX90614, and PiCamera.

 Here we are using Raspberry Pi 3 Raspbian OS.
-All the basic Hardware and Software requirements are previously discussed, you can look it up in the Raspberry Pi Introduction and Raspberry PI LED Blinking for getting started, other than that we need:
+All the basic Hardware and Software requirements have been previously discussed; you can look it up in the Raspberry Pi Introduction and Raspberry PI LED Blinking for getting started.
+Other than that, we need:

 • Raspberry Pi 3 (any version would be fine).